I-Story of Boris and Augustin

 - We don’t want to think like other companies, we want to create new solutions.
 Actually, there is an anecdote that I find very interesting on how to turn problems into solutions.
 There was an entrepreneur who needed to grow tomatoes in a land with scarce drinkable water, but tomatoes need a lot of water.
-He came up with a solution: using a greenhouse and condensation, he was able to use tomatoes to actually create drinkable water.
-This entrepreneur turned a problem, not having much water, into a solution -- creating drinkable water from dirty water.
+He came up with a solution: by using greenhouse effect and condensation, he was able to use tomatoes to actually create drinkable water.
+This entrepreneur turned a problem - not having much water - into a solution - creating drinkable water from dirty water.
 We need to think that way. (see an article about this here).

-- We need to move faster & better, creating solutions that really help our clients and the talents we work with.
+- We need to move faster & better and create solutions that really help our clients and the talents we work with.

 - The problem with video production is that you know how much you will pay for a video, but you don’t know what you’ll get.
 And a lot of production companies have terrible client relationships.
 Amazon says that they are “the most customer centric company”, hence their huge development.
 We want to be the most customer centric video company.